 I make every effort to map out the entire semester before the semester begins, so we both know what we’re in for.
-Yet we may need to make a few small alterations to our schedule: we might host a guest who’s passing through town, I might decide to cut a couple of our readings or substitute new material that’s published over the course of the semester, etc. Any changes will be noted, with plenty of advance notice, on our class website, which will always be the most the most accurate, up-to-date “control center” for our class; this printed syllabus is really just an administrative document.
+Yet we might need to make a few small alterations to our schedule: we might host a guest who’s passing through town, I might decide to cut a couple of our readings or substitute new material that’s published over the course of the semester, etc. Any changes will be noted, with plenty of advance notice, on our class website, which will always be the most accurate, up-to-date “control center” for our class; this doc syllabus is really just an administrative document.
 And any revisions will only maintain or decrease, never increase, your workload.

 ACADEMIC HONESTY AND INTELLECTUAL GENEROSITY